-From the physician and patient perspectives, the prescription of such drugs may not be considered uniformly beneficial.
-These drugs prevent one cardiac event for every nineteen patients treated with statins over a five-year period (Heart-Protection-Study-Collaborative-Group, 2002) or for every eighteen patients treated with ACE inhibitors over five years (Acute-Infarction-Ramipril-Efficacy-Study-Investigators, 1993).3 Patients are often highly disinclined to take drugs to control high blood pressure and high cholesterol because the treatments can seem highly unpleasant and the diseases themselves are symptom-less (Heidenreich, 2004).
-For example, taking a daily regimen of statins or ACE inhibitors can make patients feel old, and it can lead eventually to the experience of some rather distasteful side-effects (Eagle et al., 2004), such as liver, muscle, and memory decay (Davidson & Robinson, 2007; Eagle et al., 2004), which patients may not want to risk.
+Physicians and patients may not consider these drugs uniformly beneficial.
+The drugs prevent one cardiac event for every 19 patients treated with statins over a five-year period (Heart Protection Study Collaborative Group, 2002) or for every 18 patients treated with ACE inhibitors over five years (Acute Infarction Ramipril Efficacy Study Investigators, 1993).3 Patients are often highly disinclined to take drugs to control high blood pressure and high cholesterol because the treatments can seem highly unpleasant, and the diseases themselves are symptomless (Heidenreich, 2004).
+For example, taking a daily regimen of statins or ACE inhibitors can make patients feel old, and it can lead eventually to the experience of some rather distasteful side effects (Eagle et al., 2004), such as liver, muscle, and memory decay (Davidson & Robinson, 2007; Eagle et al., 2004), which patients may not want to risk.
 Roughly half of all patients nationwide decline to take statin and ACE inhibitor prescriptions (Dubois et al., 2002).
 Regardless, some Healthcorp physicians invest extra time and effort calling and reminding patients, on behalf of the organization, to take these drugs.